As Summer ends we’re harvesting the delicious green chiles and peppers we’ve been growing for months, and guess what?

 Brown the diced pork over medium-high heat until slightly browned and crispy.
 Once cooled remove from the pan and roughly chop the pork into smaller pieces.
 In the same pan saute one whole diced onion.
 Once translucent in color, add the garlic and saute a few minutes longer.

-Now, in a large pot, combine pork, onion/garlic, 3-4 cups of green chile and one 15 ounce can of diced tomatoes.
-Cover with 2 1/2 – 3 large boxes of chicken or vegetable broth (80-96 ounces).
+Now, in a large pot, combine pork, onion/garlic, chopped roasted green chiles, and one 15 ounce can of diced tomatoes.
+Pour in 2 1/2 – 3 large boxes of chicken or vegetable broth (80-96 ounces).

 Enjoy 🙂 xoxo